PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 10:27:19
+Last updated: 2024-04-06 10:27:52
-Random Quote: Be careful who you put your faith in.
-The only people who can betray us, are the ones we trust. - Maria Miller
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin